The ITensor Software Library for Tensor Network Calculations: Interface Examples

-creates a tensor Index of dimension 3 and assigns this Index object to the reference \verb|i|.
+To begin using the ITensors package in a Julia session or script, input the line \begin{jlcodeblock} using ITensors \end{jlcodeblock} Before creating an ITensor, one first creates its indices.
+The line of code \begin{jlcodeblock} i = Index(3) \end{jlcodeblock} creates a tensor Index of dimension 3 and assigns this Index object to the reference \inlinenohighlight{i}.
 Upon creation, this Index is stamped with an immutable, unique id number which allows copies of the Index to be compared and matched to one another.
-A portion of this id is shown when printing the Index, with typical example output of the command \verb|@show i| being:
+A portion of this id is shown when printing the Index, with typical example output of the command \inlinenohighlight{@show i} being: \begin{jlcodeblock} i = (dim=3|id=804) \end{jlcodeblock}